 What is AFL-CIO?

-The American Federation of Labor and Congress of Industrial Organizations (AFL-CIO) is a democratic, voluntary federation that unites numerous national and international labor unions.
+The AFL-CIO operates as a democratic, voluntary federation uniting numerous national and international labor unions.
 This coalition structure enables member organizations to coordinate efforts, share resources, and amplify their collective voice on behalf of working people across diverse industries and sectors.
 The federation functions as a central coordinating body that facilitates collaboration among its constituent unions while preserving their individual autonomy and decision-making authority.
 Through this federated model, the organization coordinates legislative advocacy, policy development, and strategic initiatives that address the interests of its membership.
 The federation's structure allows for democratic participation, with member unions maintaining voting rights and influence over organizational direction and priorities.
 The AFL-CIO engages in comprehensive labor advocacy spanning workplace rights, economic policy, and worker protections.
 The organization works to advance collective bargaining rights, workplace safety standards, fair wages, and benefits for workers.
 Additionally, it addresses broader economic issues affecting working families, including healthcare access, retirement security, and education policy.
 The federation also mobilizes its membership around political and social issues that impact labor interests.

 How much funding has AFL-CIO raised?